hackademix/noscript-web/content/getit.md

 ### __Development build__{#devel}

 NoScript development happens very fast to keep up with emerging web threats.
+Each published development build in-between stable releases is considered a release candidate and is marked by a version number ending with `90x`, e.g. {{ver.dev}}.

-If you're brave enough and you need a specific feature or fix not released yet, or you simply want to provide feedback before official release, you may want to try the latest release candidate.
+If you're brave enough and you need a specific feature or fix not released yet, or you simply want to provide feedback before official release, you may want to try the latest release as listed below.

 #### RC for Firefox